desiredpersona/jekyll-test-site/_posts/2018-12-18-post-with-hero-minimal.md

 ---
 layout:   post
 title:    Post with minimal hero header
+description: Showing off a beautiful hero image in any blog post header is so simply.
 subtitle: Adding subtitles couldn't be easier
 date:     2018-12-18 13:20:50 +0100
 author: Joe Bloggs